-Itraconazole is an oral antifungal medication used in cats primarily to treat the fungal infection known as ringworm.
-In this article, you’ll learn what itraconazole is, how it works, the types of fungal infections it targets, side effects to look out for, and some frequently asked questions.
+Itraconazole is an oral antifungal medication used in cats to primarily treat the fungal infection known as ringworm.
+In this article, you will learn what itraconazole is, how it works, the types of fungal infections it targets, side effects to look out for, and some frequently asked questions.

 Itraconazole is classified as a fungistatic triazole compound.
 It works by inhibiting an enzyme that produces part of the fungal cell wall, thereby severely weakening susceptible fungi.